MarcDiethelm/xtc/README.md

 Terrific Modules too can define (multiple) templates for their own markup.

-### Terrific Folder: Order matters
+### Frontend Folder: Order matters

-A simple but important concept is to understand how the default folders in /frontend are included.
+A simple but important concept is to understand how the default folders in `/frontend` are included.
 Any files you throw in there are included and executed like so:

 - `_inline` folder: Any style or JS sources in here are available in the files `inline.js` and `inline.css`.